TertiusRoach/development-portfolio_1.00/src/back-end/README.md

 I acknowledge that not everyone has the luxury of dedicating time to such endeavors due to various circumstances.
 Still, I realize that I possess the capacity to do so, and I'm determined to leverage this opportunity to enhance my skills and contribute meaningfully to my personal and professional growth.
 So, I encourage myself to take the time needed for this endeavor, recognizing it as a valuable investment in my development as a coder and individual.

+## Front-end Explanation

+Front-end development refers to the practice of creating and implementing the visual and interactive elements of a website or web application that users directly interact with.
+It involves the use of programming languages such as HTML, CSS, and JavaScript to build the user interface and enhance the overall user experience.
+Front-end developers focus on designing and developing the layout, structure, and styling of a website, ensuring that it is visually appealing, responsive, and functional across various devices and browsers.
+They collaborate closely with designers to bring visual concepts to life and with back-end developers to integrate front-end components with server-side logic.
+Front-end development plays a crucial role in shaping the look and feel of digital products, making them user-friendly and engaging.

+## Back-end Explanation

+Back-end development refers to the process of building and maintaining the server-side of a website or web application.
+It involves designing, implementing, and managing the server, databases, and application logic that enable the functionality and data management of the system.
+Back-end developers work with server-side languages such as Python, Ruby, PHP, and Java, as well as frameworks like Django, Ruby on Rails, and Laravel.
+Their primary focus is on ensuring that data is securely stored, retrieved, and processed, and they are responsible for managing server infrastructure, databases, and server-side application code.
+Back-end development is integral to the overall functionality of a website, handling tasks such as database management, user authentication, and server-side processing, which contribute to the seamless functioning of the entire web application.

 ---

 [Node.js](https://nodejs.org/en)